turingschool/try-turing/_posts/1000-01-31-twitter-project-part-1.markdown

 end
 ```

-<h4>Writing Your Program</h4>
+## Writing Your Program

-If you look at what you have so far in your program, we've created a variable called <span class="command">client</span>.
+If you look at what you have so far in your program, we've created a variable called `client`.
 We can use that variable to do things.
 For example, if we want to post a new tweet, we can do this:

 ```ruby
 require 'twitter'